Omnissa Horizon 8 Console Configuration

 Events SQL Database

 Horizon 2103 (8.2) and newer support PostgreSQL.
-See Prepare a PostgreSQL Database for Event Reporting at VMware Docs.
+See Prepare a PostgreSQL Database for Event Reporting at Omnissa Docs.

 Horizon 2106 (8.3) and newer support SSL to the events database.
-See SSL Connection to Event Database at VMware Docs.
+See SSL Connection to Event Database at Omnissa Docs.

 A new empty SQL database is needed for storage of Horizon Events.